visgl/deck.gl/docs/api-reference/deck.md

 * `pitch` (Number, optional) - Current pitch - used to define a mercator projection if `viewport` is not supplied.

+#### `initialViewState` (Object)

+If `initialViewState` is provided, the `Deck` component will track view state changes from any attached `controller` using internal state, with `initialViewState` as its initial view state.

+Notes:
+* The `props.onViewStateChange` callback will still be called, if provided.
+* If `props.viewState` is supplied by the application, the supplied `viewState` will always be used, "shadowing" the `Deck` component's internal `viewState`.
+* In simple applications, use of the `initialViewState` prop can avoid the need track the view state in the application .
+* One drawback of using `initialViewState` for reactive/functional applications is that the `Deck` component becomes more stateful.

 ### Configuration Properties

 ##### `id` (String, optional)